TVLogic Builds Monitors for DSLR, 3D

 The TVLogic VFM-056W Monitor

-At the 2011 NAB Show, TVLogic introduced two new 2D/3D production and post-production monitors, along with a new line of field production monitors geared toward the HDSLR market.
+Monday at the NAB Show, TVLogic introduced two new 2D/3D production and post-production monitors, along with a new line of field production monitors geared toward the HDSLR market.

 The latest product and technology information